BabbleSim/ext_NRF52_hw_models/docs/GPIO.md

 to short pin 0 from port 1 to pin 2 from port 2.

 Note that both ports and pins are numbered from 0.

+### Comments in input files

+For both stimuli input and configuration files, '#' is treated as a comment delimiter: That character and anything after until the end of the line will be ignored.

+Empty lines, are also ignored.